gradle/gradle/design-docs/managed-model.md

 ### Support for managed container of source sets

-As above, for `ManagedSet`.

-- Change `ManagedSet` implementation to register a creation rule rather than eagerly instantiating and configuring.
-    - Allow model nodes to be identified by something other than a path.
 - Add `all(Action<? super T)` method to `ManagedSet`.
 - Add DSL support for `all { }` rule.